 Both furnished and unfurnished options are available across any type of accommodation, though unfurnished properties are often found easier and with lower rental fees.
 While furniture can be locally sourced for decent prices, some expats may consider shipping and removals as they prefer to bring over their pieces of home.

-Nairobi breaks any misconceptions and stereotypes of an undeveloped city.
 High-rise apartment blocks are found across the city centre and surrounding suburbs.
-Some apartments have a swimming pool shared by its residents plus 24-hour security systems, putting an expat’s safety concerns at ease.
+Some apartment blocks have swimming pools shared by its residents plus 24-hour security systems, putting an expat’s safety concerns at ease.
 Smaller blocks of flats and townhouses can also be found around the city.